Contrast-Security-OSS/go-test-bench/Demo.md

 ## Step 3 - Copy contrast_security.yaml to the go-test-bench directory

+Download your configuration YAML file from the Contrast environment by selecting the "Add agent" button.
 `cp /path/to/config/contrast_security.yaml .`

 ## Step 4 - Start the DEMO environment